moby/moby/docs/sources/installation/windows.md

 # Windows
 > **Note:**
 > Docker has been tested on Windows 7.1 and 8; it may also run on older versions.
+> Your processor needs to support hardware virtualization.

 The Docker Engine uses Linux-specific kernel features, so to run it on Windows we need to use a lightweight virtual machine (vm).
 You use the Windows Docker client to